 Bissell Park – a short walk from Downtown Elora, Bissell Park features a boardwalk that runs alongside the Grand River.
-This family-friendly park is now the location for the Elora Farmers Market on Saturday mornings starting mid-May to mid-October in 2022.
+This family-friendly park is now the location for the Elora Farmers Market on Saturday mornings held during mid-May to mid-October.
 Walk the new pedestrian bridge crossing the Grand River offering some pretty views.

 Victoria Park – a public park in the middle of downtown Elora.
 Walk along a path until you reach the first lookout point.
 Next, continue walking until you reach a big staircase heading down to the gorge.
 From there you can walk along the river After admiring the scenery from the lookout, continue walking and you’ll reach a big staircase heading down into the gorge itself.
 It’s worth it!

-4. Top Things to Do for Art & Culture Lovers
+4. Elora Things to Do: for Art & Culture Lovers

 Looking for more?
 Check out these festivals and activities that support the local arts & culture community.

 - Riverfest Elora – is a popular three-day music, arts, and culture festival held in August (August 19-21, 2022) in Bissell Park.
 Amazing past lines have included City and Colour, Blue Rodeo, MGMT, The Trews, and many more.

 - Blown Away Glass Studio – either watch or try your hand at glass-blowing by signing up for one of their classes

 - ReFIND Salvage Workshops – join a DIY Arts & Crafts workshop held in their studio available for kids and adults.